 Scott D. Rogers, M.P.H.

-Prior to coming to work at NCI, Mr. Rogers was a Senior Scientist in the Department of Preventive Sciences, University of Minnesota, where he worked with a team studying chronic pain in patients with bone cancer and spinal cord injuries, and specialized in cellular imaging.
+Prior to coming to work at NCI, Mr. Rogers was a Senior Scientist in the Department of Preventive Sciences, University of Minnesota, where he worked with a team studying chronic pain in patients with bone cancer and spinal cord injuries and specialized in immunohistochemistry and cell imaging.